-Rovsing sign: In acute appendicitis, palpation of the left lower quadrant may elicit pain in the right lower quadrant.
+Rovsing sign: The current use of this eponymous sign describes right lower quadrant pain elicited by palpation of the left lower quadrant in acute appendicitis.
 If this occurs, it is said to be a positive Rovsing sign.

 History of the Rovsing Sign